quietui/quiet/docs/docs/components/mutation-observer.md

 layout: component
 ---

-Add and remove some items, then check the console to see the output.
+Add and remove some items, then open the console to inspect the output.

 ```html {.example}
 <div id="mutation__overview">